Thomas Davis Sr.: 2018

 On January 12, 2018, Davis declared that the 2018 NFL season would be his last one.
 On April 6, 2018, Davis was suspended the first four games of the 2018 season for violating the league's policy on performance-enhancing drugs.
 After the season, Davis stated that he would not be returning to the Panthers.

 Los Angeles Chargers

 On March 13, 2019, Davis signed a two-year, $10.5 million contract with the Los Angeles Chargers.
 In the team's season opener against the Indianapolis Colts, he recorded 14 tackles in a 30–24 overtime win.
 Davis was released on March 13, 2020.

 Washington Football Team

 On March 26, 2020, Davis signed with the Washington Football Team, then known as the Redskins prior to a name change later that offseason.
 He announced his plans to retire following the season, with Washington releasing him on March 3, 2021.
 He signed a one-day contract with the Panthers on March 11.

 NFL career statistics

 Personal life

-Davis is married to Kelly Davis and has four children.
-Their wedding was featured on WE tv's "Platinum Weddings."
+Davis married Kelly Davis in March 2008 and the couple has four children.
+Their wedding was featured on WEtv's "Platinum Weddings."
+In March 2024, the couple separated, with Kelly alleging that Davis had “illicit sexual conduct with at least six” other women during their marriage.
+In September 2025, his estranged wife was arrested for allegedly assaulting one of the women he had had an affair with.

 Davis is an Evangelical Christian.
 Davis' cousin, Robert Davis, played wide receiver in the NFL.
+In November 2024, Davis’ son Thomas Jr. committed to Notre Dame’s 2026 class as a linebacker.